 [0045] In one implementation, the heatmap may not be limited to a particular type of signal emitting device or technique for measuring of the signal characteristics between the mobile device and the signal emitting devices.
 For example, for a heatmap for a GNSS-denied environment, the heatmap may include information associated with a combination of signal emitting devices 108 such as APs, radio beacons, cellular base stations, femtocells, fluorescent light bulbs, light (visible and non-visible) emitting devices and sound (audible and non-audible) emitting devices.
 Furthermore, even for APs, the signal characteristics may be measured using a combination of techniques such as RTT and RSSI.
-In some instances, the capabilities of the APs may determine the measurement technique used For heatmaps that include a larger variance of signal emitting devices, such as APs, ultra-sound devices, light bulbs, the measuring techniques with respect to a the signal emitting devices may show an even greater variance, such as including RTT, RSSI, light flicker. etc.
+In some instances, the capabilities of the APs may determine the measurement technique used.
+For heatmaps that include a larger variance of signal emitting devices, such as APs, ultra-sound devices, light bulbs, the measuring techniques with respect to a the signal emitting devices may show an even greater variance, such as including RTT, RSSI, light flicker, etc.

-[0046] The above figures (FIG. 2 and FIG. 3) describe a heatmap and the associated information stored at location coordinates for the heatmap.
+The above figures (FIG. 2 and FIG. 3) describe [0046] a heatmap and the associated information stored at location coordinates for the heatmap.
 However, generating heatmaps for innumerable GNSS-denied locations and keeping those maps updated is a challenging task.
-For example, generating the heatmap may require that a technician manually visits each indoor location and creates a mapping between the wireless measurements at the location and die location itself.
+For example, generating the heatmap may require that a technician manually visits each indoor location and creates a mapping between the wireless measurements at the location and the location itself.
 Furthermore, as the access points are removed, added or moved, the wireless measurements at each location may change, outdating the information associated with the heatmaps.
 Periodically updating the heatmap may require that the technician revisit the GNSS-denied location and recreate the association between the wireless measurements and locations.

 [0047] As discussed in further detail below, at the mobile device, embodiments of the invention generally describe tagging visual data (e.g., image and/or video data) with wireless and sensor measurement information.
-Adat using visual features from the visual data and optionally sensor information included in the file.
-The crowdsourcing server 11 extracts the information associated with the wireless signal emitting device and associate the location coordinate on a heatmap with the information associated with the wireless signal emitting device.
+In some implementations, additional metadata fields may be used for tagging visual data with wireless and/or sensor measurement information.
+The tagged information may be sent to a server, such as a crowdsourcing server 116, where the crowdsourcing server 116 may derive the location the image was captured at using visual features from the visual data and optionally sensor information included in the file.
+The crowdsourcing server 116 may extract the information associated with the wireless signal emitting device and associate the location coordinate on a heatmap with the information associated with the wireless signal emitting device.